 - Tap Add address to confirm and complete the transfer.

-Why Amazon Needs a Local Address
+Why Amazon Requires a Local Address When Changing Country

 Amazon asks for a valid local address because it affects three things.